Jump to:

 History

 Patients with hip pain typically present with acute onset of pain, worsened by weight-bearing and relieved with rest, and functional disability.
+Hip pain may also be associated with lumbar or pelvic girdle pain.

 Patients with CTS may complain of tingling, numbness, pain, or weakness in the hand and wrist, primarily in the thumb, index, and middle fingers, which may involve the forearm.